 high ranking Swiss military intelligence officials were fully witting.

-The French were certainly also witting.
+The French were certainly witting as well.
 They had been part of the

-initial attempt to buy Crypto AG with the Germans, so they
+initial attempt to buy Crypto AG together with the Germans, so they

 could guess what was going on.
-Every decade, they would raise the
+Every decade, they requested

 sent them home empty-handed.